 Accordingly, while Rails is easy to use, it is also not hard to misuse.
-This article looks at 10 common Rails pitfalls, including how to avoid them and the problems that they cause.
+This tutorial looks at 10 common Rails problems, including how to avoid them and the issues that they cause.

 Common Mistake #1: Putting too much logic in the controller